 17. What happens if I call a domestic violence or sexual assault program?

 Domestic violence and sexual assault programs have advocates available for a victim or the victim's family.
 Usually callers do not have to give their name.
 Advocates can help with identifying options that may be available in your community to help a victim stay safe.
 Some advocates may be required to report to the authorities if you report physical abuse and/or neglect.
 It is important to ask the advocate if they will be making a report to anyone before you discuss the abuse.
 Advocates assist with legal issues, either criminal or civil, emergency housing and safety planning.
 They will accompany a victim to court, medical appointments, and other necessary appointments to provide emotional support.
 They also offer counseling and often have a support group for victims.
 They may be able to help with finding permanent housing, finding an attorney and referrals for food and other assistance.
 Advocates can also assist if an individual is having difficulty accessing services with other agencies and/or businesses because of the abuse.
 Most advocates are trained to help identify what a victim's options are and support them as they sort through the difficult decisions in front of them.

 If sexual abuse or assault has occurred, sexual assault programs also exist in many communities and offer helplines, peer support, counseling, legal advocacy and other information and assistance.
 Some domestic violence programs also offer sexual assault services.

 18. What happens if I call social services or adult protective services (APS) agency in my area?

 Social service agencies (often adult protective services) investigate allegations of abuse against vulnerable adults and/or older victims.
 States vary in terms of types of cases that are investigated and services that are offered.
-For more information about how to contact an elder abuse or social services agency in your area, go to National Center on Elder Abuse (NCEA) or the National Adult Protective Service Agency (NAPSA)
+For more information about how to contact an elder abuse or social services agency in your area, go to National Center on Elder Abuse (NCEA) or the National Adult Protective Service Association (NAPSA)

 Counseling: Is it Helpful?